sirisha949/House-Hunt/README.md

 # House-Hunt
-House Hunt is a real estate web platform designed to simplify the process of finding, listing, and managing property information.
-Whether you're a buyer looking for your dream home or a seller wanting to list a property, House Hunt provides a user-friendly interface and backend support to make property transactions smooth and efficient.
+House Hunt is a web platform designed to simplify the process of finding, listing, and managing rental houses information.
+Whether you're a tenant looking for your home or a owner wanting to list a house, House Hunt provides a user-friendly interface and backend support to make transactions smooth and efficient.
 A frontend interface (ins.html)

 A backend server (server.js, app.js)